nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Saving data

 1. Dealing with missing/corrupted data files
-    1. Close all Anilist windows
+    1. Close all AniList windows

     2. Open data/anilist.json

     3. Remove the first opening brace `{`

-    4. Open Anilist again
+    4. Open AniList again

     5. Now that the data file is corrupted, the app should start out without any anime in the list